consolidation/annotated-command/README.md

 ## Comparison to Existing Solutions

-The existing solutions used their own hand-rolled regex-based parsers to process the contents of the DocBlock comments. consolidation/annotated-command uses the phpdocumentor/reflection-docblock project (which is itsle a regex-based parser) to interpret DocBlock contents.
+The existing solutions used their own hand-rolled regex-based parsers to process the contents of the DocBlock comments. consolidation/annotated-command uses the [phpdocumentor/reflection-docblock](https://github.com/phpDocumentor/ReflectionDocBlock) project (which is itself a regex-based parser) to interpret DocBlock contents.

-## Caution Regarding Dependency Versions

-Note that phpunit requires phpspec/prophecy, which in turn requires phpdocumentor/reflection-docblock version 2.x.
-This blocks consolidation/annotated-command from using the 3.x version of reflection-docblock.
-When prophecy updates to a newer version of reflection-docblock, then annotated-command will be forced to follow (or pin to an older version of phpunit).
-The internal classes of reflection-docblock are not exposed to users of consolidation/annotated-command, though, so this upgrade should not affect clients of this project.